flengyel/Zettel/README.md

 The following self-documenting note specification includes explanatory definitions and index documentation.
 Ordinary notes use the YAML front matter, the H1 heading, their own body content, and the `## SEE ALSO` and `## References` sections.
 They do not include the explanatory definitions and index documentation below.

 Replace the metavariables `<ID>` and `<TITLE>`; the angle brackets do not appear in a completed note.
 The metavariable `<ID>` is the unique, immutable ID of the note and is identical to the filename without the `.md` extension.
-We leave the format of `<ID>` unspecified except for uniqueness, immutability, and operating system compatibility, with the exception of the reserved `<ID>` values below.
+An `<ID>` is a nonempty contiguous string with no whitespace and must be compatible with the target operating system's filename rules.
+Except for the reserved `<ID>` values below, this document does not prescribe further ID structure.

 In this system, current notes use a keyword followed by a timestamp, but ID formats have changed over time.